bitgrip/cattlectl/docs/cattlectl.md

       --cluster-name string   The name of the cluster the project is part of --config string         config file (default is $HOME/.cattlectl.yaml) -h, --help                  help for cattlectl
-      --log-json              if to log using json format --rancher-url string    The URL to reach the rancher --secret-key string     The secret key to access rancher with
+      --insecure-api          If Rancher uses a self signed certificate --log-json              if to log using json format --rancher-url string    The URL to reach the rancher --secret-key string     The secret key to access rancher with